Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Introduction to Clinical Engineering focuses on the engineering practice where applied within the healthcare delivery system, often defined as clinical engineering.
-Readers will explore the fundamental concepts integral to the support of healthcare technology to advance patient care.
-Clinical engineers have as their primary mission the availability of appropriate medical devices, utilized by trained clinicians, to promote safe and effective medical care.
-This unique and interdisciplinary field is part of the healthcare team and serves as the connection between engineering and medicine.
+Introduction to Clinical Engineering focuses on the application of engineering practice within the healthcare delivery system, often defined as clinical engineering.
+Readers will explore the fundamental concepts integral to the support of healthcare technology to advance medical care.
+The primary mission of clinical engineers is the utilization of medical devices, software, and systems to deliver safe and effective patient care throughout technology’s lifecycle.
+This unique and interdisciplinary workforce is part of the healthcare team and serves as the intersection between engineering and medicine.

-This book is aimed at practitioners, managers, students, and educators to serve as a resource that offers a broad perspective of the applications of engineering principles, such as lifecycle planning, systems thinking, risk analysis, and human factors, in healthcare.
-This book will be an invaluable tool for the healthcare technology management workforce who are involved in the field of medicine and seek to support safe and effective patient care.
-The book can serve as a guide to the profession, exploring the discipline in depth.
+This book is aimed at practitioners, managers, students, and educators to serve as a resource that offers a broad perspective of the applications of engineering principles, regulatory compliance, lifecycle planning, systems thinking, risk analysis, and resource management in healthcare.
+This book is an invaluable tool for healthcare technology management (HTM) professionals and can serve as a guide for students to explore the profession in depth.

 - Offers readers an in-depth look into the support and implementation of existing medical technology used for patient care in a clinical setting

-- Explores healthcare technology basics, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, as well as human resource management in an HTM team
+- Explores healthcare technology, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, as well as human resource management

 Professionals in clinical engineering, biomedical engineering, and healthcare technology management; graduate and upper-division undergraduate students in biomedical engineering courses

 Chapter 1 The Profession

 General types of medical technologies utilized in clinical settings

 Devices throughout the healthcare system and relationship to patient care